sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 Here, factory data from several 'silver' tables will be shared via OneLake so a Lakehouse can reference that data as tables too.

-1. The timeseries data in the KQL Database is not accessible by default in the Fabric OneLake. **Navigate** to the `FactoryEvents_EH` overview page and see that OneLake availability is disable:
+1. The timeseries data in the KQL Database is not accessible by default in the Fabric OneLake. **Navigate** to the `EH_YCSneakerEventStore` overview page and see that OneLake availability is disable:

    ![alt text](assets/image_task09_step01.png)